rstraub/rstraub.github.io/_posts/2021-12-29-creating-battleship-kata.md

 ---
-layout: post
-title: "⚗️ Concocting the Battleship Codekata"
 author: Roy Straub
-categories: [Craftsmanship]
+categories:
-tags: [CodeKatas, Battleship]
-image: assets/images/18-battleship.webp
+- Craftsmanship
+comments: true
-description: "Battleship is a fun and nostalgic game, even more so when you try to program it!
-Learn about the Battleship Codekata and give it a go yourself."
+description: Battleship is a fun and nostalgic game, even more so when you try to program it!
+Learn about the Battleship Codekata and give it a go yourself.
 featured: false
 hidden: false
-comments: true
+image: assets/images/18-battleship.webp
+layout: post
+tags:
+- CodeKatas
+- Battleship
+title: ⚗️ Concocting the Battleship Codekata
 ---

 B1. _Miss._ A2. _Hit._ That's right, it's Battleship!
 I created a Codekata for this nostalgic game.
 Learn all about it in this post.